pandey-ankit/coherence-new/lab1/lab1.md

       curl --request GET 'http://localhost:8080/api/events/1'
       ```

-   If you check VisualVM, you will see that the count of entries in teh cache is now one.
+   If you check VisualVM, you will see that the count of entries in the cache is now one.

    **IMAGE SHOWING ENTIRES IN CACHE IS ONE**